Imanm02/CE384-DB/README.md

 ## Overview

-This repository contains solutions to the assignments and slides for the CE284: Database Design course at Sharif University of Technology, Spring 2023, taught by Mr. Dadbakhsh.
+This repository contains solutions to the assignments and project for the CE284: Database Design course at Sharif University of Technology, Spring 2023, taught by Mr. Dadbakhsh.

 ## Table of Contents